 - We strongly discourage visitors (any individual who does not reside on campus) in the residence halls or apartments.
 Visitors who must come to campus should remain in residence hall lobbies.

 - No overnight guests will be allowed in university residence halls or apartments for fall semester 2020.

-- CMU faculty and staff are welcome to utilize the residential restaurants while adhering to social distancing guidelines.
+- CMU faculty and staff and any student with a meal plan are welcome to utilize the residential restaurants while adhering to social distancing guidelines.